Tabriz, Iran Guide

 Day Trips

-Approximately 1.5 hours by car from Tabriz (to reach the lake's edge) Jolfa, a city bordering Azerbaijan, offers a blend of history and natural beauty.
+Approximately 2 hours by car from Tabriz Jolfa, a city bordering Azerbaijan, boasts a rich history and cultural significance.
 Explore the Saint Stepanos Monastery, a UNESCO World Heritage Site, showcasing stunning Armenian architecture.
-The Aras River, forming the border, provides picturesque views.
-Jolfa is a great place to experience a different cultural influence and enjoy the serene landscapes.
+The Aras River, marking the border, offers scenic views.
+Jolfa provides a unique blend of Iranian and Armenian influences, making it a compelling day trip.

 Travel Time